pytorch/serve/docs/management_api.md

   * a URI using the HTTP(s) protocol.
 TorchServe can download .mar files from the Internet.
 * `model_name` - the name of the model; this name will be used as {model_name} in other APIs as part of the path.
 If this parameter is not present, `modelName` in MANIFEST.json will be used.
 * `handler` - the inference handler entry-point.
 This value will override `handler` in MANIFEST.json if present. **NOTE: Make sure that the given `handler` is in the `PYTHONPATH`.
 The format of handler is `module_name:method_name`.**
 * `torch_api_type` - the Torch API(python or cpp) to be used  by inference handler.
-This value will override `TorchAPIType` in MANIFEST.json.
+This value will override `torchAPIType` in MANIFEST.json.
 If not provided, `TorchAPIType` from MANIFEST.json will be used.
 The handler can use Torch Python API or a CPP API to load a model and to do the inference.
 Since handler is written in Python, to invoke the CPP API a python binding to CPP code needs to be provided.
 Torch Serve provides this built in bindings [file](../ts/torch_handler/torch_cpp_python_bindings.cpp) by default.